-In addition, the FTA’s doctrines (official published guidelines and individual decisions) are enforceable in cases of tax reassessment.
+The FTA’s doctrines (official published guidelines and individual decisions) are also enforceable in cases of tax reassessment.
 Article L. 80 A of the FBTP prohibits tax authorities from raising taxes that would be in contradiction with the administrative doctrine in force at the time they were applied, either by the FTA or by the taxpayer.

 Finally, the OECD Commentary on the Model Convention could be taken into consideration by French courts to interpret the provisions of tax treaties provided that they were published before the signing of the relevant tax treaties (Supreme Administrative Court 30 December 2003 No 233894, SA Andritz).

 Judgments of lower courts may be appealed to the Court of Appeal (Cour d'appel) within whose jurisdiction the lower court is located.